MicrosoftDocs/win32/desktop-src/Msi/command-line-options.md

 ---
-Description: 'Command-line options for msiexec.exe for Windows Installer 3.0 and earlier.
+Description: Command-line options for msiexec.exe for Windows Installer 3.0 and earlier.
 Provides a table showing options, parameters, and descriptions.
-Examples showing how to install products and other tasks.' ms.assetid: 'a70d8cc8-af47-4472-aabc-97481d97080d'
+Examples showing how to install products and other tasks. ms.assetid: a70d8cc8-af47-4472-aabc-97481d97080d
-title: 'Command-Line Options'
+title: Command-Line Options
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Command-Line Options

 The executable program that interprets packages and installs products is Msiexec.exe.
 Note that Msiexec also sets an error level on return that corresponds to [system error codes](https://msdn.microsoft.com/library/windows/desktop/ms681381).
 Command-line options are case-insensitive.

 The command-line options in the following table are available with Windows Installer  3.0 and earlier versions.
 The [Standard Installer Command-Line Options](standard-installer-command-line-options.md) are also available beginning with Windows Installer 3.0.